glblapco/xmcp/README.md

 ## License

-Copyright (C) 2020  Gabriel Polastrini
+Copyright (C) 2020 Biel Polastrini

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.